mahbuba-datascience/Advanced-Web-Scrapping/Advanced_Web_Scrapping.md

 # Custom Bot Project

-*Mahbuba Jyoti, Zhongming Wu*
+*Mahbuba Jyoti*

 ## Project Goal

 This project aims to execute a complete ETL process.
-We will clean, transform, and store search results from multiple search engines into a database.
-Additionally, we will analyze and rank the search results to demonstrate the practical value of the project.
+I will clean, transform, and store search results from multiple search engines into a database.
+Additionally, I will analyze and rank the search results to demonstrate the practical value of the project.

 ## Our Approaches